dotlang/language/README.md

 //main.e file
 DayOfWeek dow = DayOfWeek.SAT;

-//you can define methods for enum data type dow.func1(10);
 ```

 An instance of an extended primitive which is not enum, can be treated just like a primitive.
 So you can pass them instead of primitives in your code or pass a primitive instead of an extended primitive.